ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 directly, but rather included into a [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 For the purposes of this guide, we'll treat kubeconfigs as simple wrappers over these three files.
-In their generality, however, they can be much more complex.
+In their generality, however, they can be more complex.
 For example, they can include authentication data for multiple users of multiple independent Kubernetes clusters.

 We will need to generate a kubeconfig for every client of the Kubernetes API: